 - In the conditions of the exam do not forget to maintain the essay writing disciplines and skills you have developed during the course.

-- In particular: devote sufficient time to plan your answers on paper before starting to write each essay; remember the importance of the introduction and conclusion in an essay; dissect the wording of each question to determine what it is driving at.
+- In particular: devote sufficient time to plan your answers on paper before starting to write each essay.
+Remember the importance of the introduction and conclusion in an essay; dissect the wording of each question to determine what it is driving at.
+Moreover, ensure you pay great attention to the command terms in the question to make sure you are answering it correctly e.g evaluation, compare and contrast

 - Especially those for whom legibility of handwriting has been an issue, maintain high standards of presentation.